-It’s Autumn–the time for pumpkin-spiced everything, gourd-themed tablescapes, and of course, Q4 budgeting.
+It’s December–the time for peppermint-spiced everything, snow-themed tablescapes, and of course, Q4 budgeting.
 Just recently, Bluewolf conducted its annual global survey of Salesforce customers, The State of Salesforce, and found that a lack of budget is the leading cause of stalls and delays of Salesforce innovation.
 It’s time for companies to rethink how they budget for Salesforce.
 To effectively align Salesforce to a digital business strategy involves investing beyond license costs and services designed to meet individual cloud deployments.
 Below is a quick-hand guide for how to budget for Salesforce innovation:

 Beyond the direct costs of Salesforce licenses, companies need to budget for administration, implementation, innovation, and training costs.
 In our experience, for every one dollar spent on licensing, companies should expect to spend an additional two dollars on achieving success, making TCO for Salesforce a total budget that is 3x licensing costs.